Troubleshooting

 aube -F 'api...' run buildYou need to fall back temporarily

 Keep the existing lockfile while evaluating aube.
 Since aube writes supported lockfiles in place, the original package manager can keep using the same file during rollout.
-If aube hits a beta bug in a project, fall back for that job, keep the failing command and lockfile handy, and open a thread in GitHub Discussions with the exact command and package manager versions.
+If aube hits a bug in a project, fall back for that job, keep the failing command and lockfile handy, and open a thread in GitHub Discussions with the exact command and package manager versions.